leonp/leonp.github.io/blog/web/_posts/2013-06-23-moving-from-wordpress-to-jekyll.md

 I couldn&#8217;t get the ‘official’ WordPress importer to work, but [exitwp][9] was excellent.
 Just make sure you follow *all* the instructions carefully.

 Unfortunately, you won&#8217;t just be able to publish your exported markdown posts as is. **They&#8217;ll need *some* editing**.
-For example, exitwp didn&#8217;t handle WordPress&#8217;s `` very well.
+For example, exitwp didn&#8217;t handle WordPress&#8217;s quotes very well.
 I found that a normal post will take around two–five minutes to edit, depending on how many images it contains, which is why I&#8217;ve only published 10 at the time of writing (check your analytics to see what&#8217;s popular).

 You&#8217;ll save yourself a lot of heartache if you can **keep your existing permalink and image path settings**.
 It&#8217;s easy to configure pretty URLs in Jekyll (and I published a post on [keeping the standard YY/MM/post-name structure][10]).